MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 Field | Use
 ------|-----
 _id_ | The transaction `id` this record refers to.
 _status_ | Either `BEGIN` or `END`.
-Materialize sends a record with `BEGIN` the first time it writes a data message for `id`, and it sends a `END` record after it has written all data messages for `id`.
+Materialize sends a record with `BEGIN` the first time it writes a data message for `id`, and an `END` record after it has written all data messages for `id`.
 _event&lowbar;count_ | This field is null for `BEGIN` records, and for `END` records it contains the number of messages Materialize wrote for that `id`.
 _data&lowbar;collections_ | This field is null for `BEGIN` records, and for `END` records it contains the number of messages Materialize wrote for that `id` and collection.

 ##### Consistency information details
 - Materialize writes consistency output to a different topic per sink.
-- There are no ordering guarantees on `transaction_id` in the consistency topic.
+- There are no ordering guarantees on transaction `id` in the consistency topic.
-- Multiple transactions can be interleaved in the consistency topic.
-In other words, there can be multiple `transaction_id` that have a `BEGIN` record but no corresponding `END` record simultaneously.
+- Multiple transactions can be interleaved in the consistency topic, so it's possible that some `ids` don't have a corresponding `BEGIN` or `END` record.

 ### Avro OCF sinks